PreShine271/PreShine271/README.md

 ## Current development

-- ✅ Authentication implemented
+- Authentication implemented
-- ✅ Lead capture implemented
+-  Lead capture implemented
-- ✅ Analytics integrated
+-  Analytics integrated
-- ✅ Testing infrastructure
+-  Testing infrastructure
-- ✅ War Room — live
+-  War Room — live
-- ✅ Study Buddy — live
+-  Study Buddy — live
-- 🚧 Draft Generator & Research/Analysis — in progress
+- Draft Generator, Argument generator, Legal Chatbot & Research/Analysis — in progress

 ---

 ## Team

 Built by an engineering student.
 I leads backend/product, UI/UX, brand, and marketing.
+Hired some people to assist me with all this, however doing all the main work by myself.

 ---